p-hofmann/CPP-Template-Sub1-Sub/README.md

 * src - Source files of current module
 * external - External projects that are not developed as part of this project.
 * tests - Unittest files of current module
+* [catch2](https://github.com/catchorg/Catch2) - Is downloaded as part of cmake when run on unittests

 The 'include' folder does not contain sub-folders, as this repository represents a mini module.